 - Declare a Clearance Area

 The Local Authority may also consider whether other legislation may be more appropriate to use in the circumstances.
-For example, there are circumstances where it may be more appropriate to serve a Statutory Nuisance Abatement Notice under The Environmental Protection Act 1990 or require works to be done using powers from the Building Act.
+For example, we may decide to serve a Statutory Nuisance Abatement Notice under The Environmental Protection Act 1990 or require works to be done using powers from the Building Act 1984.

 The Local Authority have adopted an Enforcement Policy, which aims to ensure that: